hi-ogawa/experiments/tsr-rsc-ssr/README.md

 ## "No SSR" example

-As understood from the above concepts, SSR part is entirely optional.
+As indicated by the above concepts, SSR part is entirely optional.
 See [tsr-rsc-spa](../tsr-rsc-spa/) for "No SSR" version of this example.